dogeMcdogeface/Odroid-XU4-Handbook/README.md

 ### Command line network options

-> Warning: these commands will display your wifi password in the terminal, and might leak it in the command history.
+> Warning: these commands will display your Wi-Fi password in the terminal, and might leak it in the command history.
 Use the interactive tools if possible.

 Command line connection: